typescript-language-server/typescript-language-server/README.md

 Server announces support for the following code action kinds:

  - `source.addMissingImports.ts` - adds imports for used but not imported symbols
- - `source.fixAll.ts` - despite the name, fixing a couple of specific issues: unreachable code, await in non-async functions, incorrectly implemented interface
+ - `source.fixAll.ts` - despite the name, fixes a couple of specific issues: unreachable code, await in non-async functions, incorrectly implemented interface
  - `source.removeUnused.ts` - removes declared but unused variables
  - `source.organizeImports.ts` - organizes and removes unused imports